Emma Stone: Personal life

 Stone moved from Los Angeles to Greenwich Village, New York, in 2009.
 In 2016, she moved back to Los Angeles.
 Despite significant media attention, she refuses to publicly discuss her personal life.
-Concerned with living a "normal" life, Stone has said she finds little value in media attention.
+Concerned with living a normal life, Stone has said she dislikes receiving paparazzi attention outside her home.
 She has expressed her fondness for her profession, and has cited Diane Keaton as an acting influence, calling her "one of the most covered-up actresses of all time".
-She has also named Marion Cotillard as one of her inspirations.
 Stone has a close relationship with her family.
 She says, "I am blessed with a great family and great people around me that would be able to kick me in the shins if I ever for one minute got lost up in the clouds.
 I've been really lucky in that sense."

-She dated her Paper Man co-star Kieran Culkin for two years, before starting to date her The Amazing Super Man co-star Andrew Garfield in 2011.
-The couple dated for four years.
+Stone dated her Paper Man co-star Kieran Culkin for two years.
+In 2011, she started dating her Amazing Spider-Man co-star Andrew Garfield for four years.
 Their relationship was reported in the media with various speculations; the pair refused to speak publicly about it, though they made several appearances together.
 In 2014, on an occasion in New York City, Stone and Garfield encouraged paparazzi to visit websites that spread awareness of causes such as autism.
 In 2015, they were reported to have broken up.

-In 2017, Stone began a relationship with Saturday Night Live segment director Dave McCary.
-They became engaged in December 2019 and married the following year.
-In January 2021, the couple was reported to be expecting their first child together.
-In March 2021, they had their first child, a daughter.
-The couple named their daughter Louise Jean McCary—a tribute to Stone's grandmother, Jean Louise.
-Jean is also Stone's middle name.